 The emphasis at KS4 is on developing the skills needed to progress onto the Post-16 qualification and beyond.
 Much of the work is undertaken in groups and students are encouraged to form professional working relationships with their peers.
 Assessment of written and practical tasks takes place through varied termly projects designed to enable the students to identify and develop their skills in a structured but creative learning environment.

-The BTEC Level 2 First Certificate in Music allows you to develop your musical skills and knowledge in many areas including music theory, practical and listening skills and composition.
+The BTEC Level 2 Tech Award in Music Practice allows you to develop your musical skills and knowledge in many areas including music theory, practical and listening skills and composition.
 It is equivalent to two GCSEs.
 There are regular performance opportunities and students are provided with an understanding of the music industry and the range of careers available to them in the future, whilst being surrounded by like-minded musicians.

 Units covered are likely to include the following: